bldl/emplace-spidermonkey/README.md

   The next section will be based on this draft of the new specification.
 Later in the tutorial we will look into how we can write the specification in ecmarkup.

+  An html version of the specification can be found [here.](https://bldl.github.io/upsert-tutorial/key-value-callback-spec/Map.prototype.getOrInsert.html)

 </details>

 <details open>